jcostello-sgs/vertigo-instructions/faq.md

 ## Using Vertigo

+### Do I have to use the GPS? ###

+No, absolutely not.
+Just begin data logging without attaching the GPS antenna.
+Ignore the GPS readings in the log file (they will be all zero).

+## Common Problems

 ### When I power up Vertigo, all 4 LEDs flash once per second. ###

 This is the low battery warning.
 Please [charge Vertigo](usage.md).